 So you may be thinking, since fresh raw turkey shouldn’t really have a smell, then why does my raw turkey smell so bad!?

-You may be especially confused if it’s nowhere near the use-by date, and has been kept in
+You may be especially confused if it’s nowhere near the use-by date, and has been kept in food-safe conditions since you bought it!

-Well, the truth is, raw turkey that smells bad doesn’t always mean it’s spoiled
+Well, the truth is, raw turkey that smells bad doesn’t always mean it’s spoiled.

 In fact, if you’ve just opened the packaging and you’ve caught a whiff, then there’s something else that would explain it entirely.
 So, the two main reasons your turkey can smell bad are either that it’s been vacuum-packed, or it has unfortunately spoiled.